 Bolt Torqueing VS Bolt Tensioning, Which Is Better?

 Before comparing torque and tension, you must first understand the principle of tightening bolts.
 Tightening the bolts correctly can take advantage of their elastic properties.
 In order to form a tight connection, they must move like springs.
-When a load is applied by a chave de torque ou tensioner, the bolt stretches and tries to return to its original length.
+When a load is applied by a torque wrench or tensioner, the bolt stretches and tries to return to its original length.
 The tension generated by the load causes the clamping force to work together with the friction of the bolt thread to tighten the bolt.

 What is bolt torque?